kevintruong/data-engineering-knowledge-base/aws/aws-sa-training/resource/Set 5/Question  35.md

 correct about using encryption with Amazon EBS volumes?
 (Select TWO)**

-- [ ] Data is only encrypted at rest
+- [ ] :  Data is only encrypted at rest

-- [x] Encryption is supported on all Amazon EBS volume types
+- [x] :  Encryption is supported on all Amazon EBS volume types

-- [x] Data in transit between an instance and an encrypted volume is also encrypted
+- [x] :  Data in transit between an instance and an encrypted volume is also encrypted

-- [ ] Volumes created from encrypted snapshots are unencrypted
+- [ ] :  Volumes created from encrypted snapshots are unencrypted

-- [ ] You cannot mix encrypted with unencrypted volumes on an instance
+- [ ] :  You cannot mix encrypted with unencrypted volumes on an instance

-*
+*----

+- #amazon_ebs_volume_types #amazon_ebs_volumes #unencrypted_volumes #encryption #amazon_elastic_block_store
 - hasExplain:: [[explanation_Question  35.md]]